Pterostylis metcalfei: Description

 Pterostylis metcalfei has a rosette of 3 to 5 leaves, each leaf 7-30 mm long, 7-20 mm wide, dark green and flat.
 The flower stem is 10-30 cm1 long and bears a single flower 23-28 mm long and 9-11 mm wide and shiny, greenish-white with darker green stripes.
 The dorsal sepal is erect at its base but then arches forward, forming a hood over the labellum and has a threadlike tip, 7-14 mm long.
 The labellum is blunt, sharply kinked in the middle and is 13.5-17 mm long and about 3 mm wide.
 Flowering occurs from March to May.

 Taxonomy and naming

 Pterostylis metcalfei was first formally described by David L. Jones in 1997 from a specimen collected by Peter Metcalfe on Doughboy Mountain, about 10 km south of Wongwibindi station, on the road to Wollomombi, on 8 May 1994.
 The description was published in The Orchadian.
-In 2002, Jones and Clements transferred the species to the genus Diplodium but the move has not been accepted by the Australian Plant Census nor by the Royal Botanic Gardens, Kew.
+In 2002, Jones and Clements transferred the species to the genus Diplodium but the move has not been accepted by the Australian Plant Census nor by Plants of the World Online.
 The specific epithet (metcalfei) honours the collector of the type specimens, Peter Metcalfe.